troystribling/BlueCap/Documentation/CentralManager.md

 <table>
 	<tr>
 		<td>timeoutRetries</td>
 		<td>Maximum number of connection retries after timeout.
-The default value is 0.</td>
+The default value is 0.
+If timeoutRetries is exceeded PeripheralError.connectionTimeout is thrown. </td>
 	</tr>
 	<tr>
 		<td>disconnectRetries</td>
 		<td>Maximum number of connection retries on disconnect.
-The default value is 0.</td>
+The default value is 0. if disconnectRetries is exceeded PeripheralError.disconnected is thrown if the disconnect occurs without error or the reported connection error is thrown if available.</td>
 	</tr>
 	<tr>
 		<td>connectionTimeout</td>